bethbrains/bethbrains.github.io/_posts/2016-04-17-eight-days-a-week.md

 ![Concatenated Field](https://dl.dropboxusercontent.com/s/ivppfl72t7f4pjn/ConcatenatedField.png)

-What other use cases can you think of for the **contcatenate unique** function in DLRS?
+What other use cases can you think of for the **concatenate unique** function in DLRS?
+Tell me [on Twitter](http://www.twitter.com/bethbrains)!